catenax-eV/catenax-ev.github.io/docs/operating-model/how-data-space-operations/how-data-space-operations.md

 ## Supply Chain Visibility (BETA)

+*This chapter is released as beta, which therefore is as of now not normative and may change significantly in subsequent iterations.
+The aim is to provide a definition and a guideline for 1U1D.
+In doing so, we want to start the review of the definition - so that we have long-term an overview of which use case has which requirement.*

 Catena-X is committed to making sovereign data exchange easy to use.
 This includes not just technical aspects but also support compliance scenarios, for example in terms of anti-trust legislation, confidentiality clauses in supply contracts, etc..

 The resulting guideline for supply chain visibility in Catena-X data space is known as the “One Up / One Down Rule” (1U1D-Rule).
 This means that each company in the supply chain can only use and share data with its direct suppliers (One Down / N+1) and customers (One Up / N-1).
 It ensures that companies receive enough information to fulfill their specific tasks and to enable Catena-X to fulfill use cases throughout the entire value chain, but at the same time retain control over access to sensitive data.